Who is Cole?

 A popular speaker and moderator, Cole has made presentations to the NAA (and its predecessor, the ANPA), the National Newspaper Association, the Digital Photography conferences, the Seybold conferences, the America East and America West conferences, the 1997 World Newspaper Congress in Amsterdam, the International Advertising Association’s 1997 European Regional Conference in Kiev, Ukraine, as well as numerous technology user groups and state press associations.

-Cole has been a discussion leader at the late American Press Institute, and was a lecturer at the Maynard Institute’s annual Management Training Center at the Kellogg School of Management at Northwestern University from 1994-1996 and was also a journalism lecturer at the University of California at Berkeley and Stanford University.
+Cole has been a discussion leader at the late American Press Institute, and was a lecturer at the Maynard Institute’s annual Management Training Center at the Kellogg School of Management at Northwestern University from 1994-1996 and was also a university-level journalism instructor.
 He moderated the Harris Seminar series on publishing technology throughout the 1990s.
 Cole was a frequent panelist on the late cable-TV show Silicon Spin; he has been quoted extensively in the New York Times, the Boston Globe, the Chicago Tribune and dozens of other newspapers and magazines around the world.

 A member of the Society of Professional Journalists for more than 30 years, Cole has had long-term memberships in the National Press Photographers Association and the Society for News Design.